patricio78/gram/README.md

 # Gram
-A simple text editor written in Rust
+A simple text editor written in Rust.

 ## Motivation
 This is a personal project mainly to practice some Rust by implementing a text editor.
 I'm follow the Hecto guide written by Philipp Flenker mentioned below in the sources.